 Support, guidance and resources about each of the following areas at LSE:

-Staff Wellbeing - Wellbeing webpages for LSE staff: resources for home and campus, activities, guidance and much more!
+Staff Wellbeing - the main wellbeing webpages for LSE staff include resources (whether you’re working remotely or on campus), activities, guidance and much more!

-Menopause Toolkit - Menopause guidance, case studies, FAQs and more for staff and managers
+Menopause Toolkit - menopause guidance, case studies, FAQs and more for staff and managers.
+The toolkit is complemented by the Menopause Policy.

-Sickness Absence Toolkit - Information and guidance for employees and managers on sickness absence management at the School.
+Sickness Absence Toolkit - information and guidance for employees and managers about the School’s sickness absence procedure and how to support staff who are ill

 Flexible Working Toolkit - Guidance, tools and tips to promote effective flexible working